fosgate29/whalechat-app/README.md

 For Bitcoin, you can use Electrum as follows:

 a.
-Right-clik on your wallet addresses among your list of addresses.
+Right-click on your wallet addresses among your list of addresses.

 b.
 Click on **Sign/Verify message**.